BuoyantIO/service-mesh-academy/IPv6/README.md

 linkerd --context=sma-dual multicluster check
 ```

 Now we can link the clusters.
-We'll link our dual cluster to the other two, so
+We only need to link from `sma-dual` to the
-that we can mirror smiley from our v4-only cluster and color from our v6-only
-cluster.
+other two, since we only need to mirror into `sma-dual`.

 ```bash
 linkerd multicluster --context=sma-v4 link \